Sandra Wilson Collection

 Scope and Contents

 The Sandra Ann Wilson Collection houses the personal papers of Sandra Wilson.
 This collection, which dates from 1945 to 1985, contains correspondence, special event programs, and newspaper clippings.
-Records highlight the experiences of a student at Booker T. Washington High School.
+Records highlight her experiences as a student at Booker T. Washington High School.

 - 1945 - 1985